stvliu/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 ##### States

-ThingsBoard tracks state of the persistent RPC.
+GridLinks tracks state of the persistent RPC.
 There are 7 available states:

 {% if docsPrefix == 'paas/' %}

-* **QUEUED** - RPC was created and saved to the database; No attempt to send the RPC to device yet; ThingsBoard will attempt to send the RPC immediately when device becomes online or if it is already online;
+* **QUEUED** - RPC was created and saved to the database; No attempt to send the RPC to device yet;
+  GridLinks will attempt to send the RPC immediately when device becomes online or if it is already online;
   The platform will attempt to send all pending RPC calls at once by default.
   In rare cased of constrained devices and multiple messages in the queue this may lead to overload of the network or device.
-* **SENT** - ThingsBoard performed attempt to send the RPC to device.
+* **SENT** - GridLinks performed attempt to send the RPC to device.
 * **DELIVERED** - device confirmed that the RPC was delivered; This is the last step of processing for **one-way** RPC;
-* **SUCCESSFUL** - ThingsBoard received reply for the **two-way** RPC;
+* **SUCCESSFUL** - GridLinks received reply for the **two-way** RPC;
-* **TIMEOUT** - ThingsBoard transport layer (MQTT/CoAP/LwM2M, etc) detected timeout of the RPC delivery;
+* **TIMEOUT** - GridLinks transport layer (MQTT/CoAP/LwM2M, etc) detected timeout of the RPC delivery;
 The timeout is controlled using one of the corresponding configuration parameters:
 MQTT_TIMEOUT (10 seconds by default), COAP_TIMEOUT (10 seconds by default), LWM2M_TIMEOUT (120 seconds by default)
 By default, platform will not retry delivery of the RPC, and the state will change to FAILED.